soarnsoar/GEM_QC/README.md

 (2)Set variables in "qc_uniformity.sh"
 - Set "DETNAME" to the chamber name
+>(e.g) DETNAME="GE11-X-S-CERN-0013"

 - Set "CURRENT" to the I_mon (in uA) current in HV module.
+> (e.g) CURRENT="577"

 - Set "Transfer" to the site where to transfer the raw outputs.
 >(e.g) Transfer="jhchoi@lxplus.cern.ch:~/GEM/QC5/"

 - Set "SAVEDIR" to directory where "cmssrs.raw" is created.
+>(e.g) SAVEDIR=/run/media/userSRS/3C10-04F0/GE11-X-S-CERN-0013/

-- in line#20, for-statement, set the initial&last value of 'i'.
+- in line#21, for-statement, set the initial&last value of 'i'.
 'i' is each run number.

 **Basically, we set it 2 and 33 each. (=> 32 runs)